blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-3-Monteverde.md

 ## Finding summary
 - PSW Spraying
-- Credentials disclosure in share folder
+- Credentials disclosure in a shared folder
 - Azure AD Connect password extraction
-## Attack storyline or vulnerabilties with MITRE mapping,CVE and with remediations
+## Attack storyline or vulnerabilities with MITRE mapping, CVE and remediations

 T1590 - Conduct Active Scanning: The attacker initiates the reconnaissance phase by actively scanning the target network for open ports and services.
 T1046 - Network Service Scanning: The attacker employs network service scanning to identify open ports and services on the target systems.

-Through the port scanning results and other common enumerations techniques, the attacker identifies exposed services within the target network.
+Through the port scanning results and other common enumeration techniques, the attacker identifies exposed services within the target network.

 ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/mont1.png)